FLARE-forecast/FLARE-containers/flare/README.md

 docker build -t flareforecast/flare .
 ```

 **NOTE:** No need to build image if no custom image is required.
-The image is alsready built and uploaded on DockerHub [flareforecast/flare](https://hub.docker.com/repository/docker/flareforecast/flare).
+The image is already built and uploaded to DockerHub [flareforecast/flare](https://hub.docker.com/repository/docker/flareforecast/flare).